Gateway drug effect

-The gateway drug effect (alternatively, stepping-stone theory, escalation hypothesis, or progression hypothesis) is a comprehensive catchphrase for the often observed effect that the use of a psychoactive substance is coupled to an increased probability of the use of further substances.
-Possible causes are biological alterations in the brain due to the earlier substance exposure and similar attitudes of people who use different substances across different substances (common liability to addiction).
-In 2020, the National Institute on Drug Abuse released a study backing allegations that marijuana is a "gateway" to more dangerous substance use, though not for the majority of people who use substances.
-A literature review by the United States Department of Justice found no conclusive evidence that the link is causal.
+The gateway drug effect (alternatively, stepping-stone theory, escalation hypothesis, or progression hypothesis) denotes the often observed effect that the use of a psychoactive substance is coupled to an increased probability of the use of further substances.
+Possible explanations for this connection include environmental influence, personality traits that favour seeking both soft and hard drugs, alterations in the brain due to earlier substance exposure, as well as similar attitudes of people who use different substances, and therefore experience a "common liability to addiction".